-- Any four Corrective Actions during the program. - Any two Probations. - Any two suspensions during the program. - The conviction and/or known use, distribution of, or possession of illegal drugs or controlled substances. - Intoxication or consumption of alcohol during scheduled hours. - If a student is unable to function in the clinic or the didactic portion of the program, he/she will be asked to consult with employee health.
+- Any four Corrective Actions during the program. - Any two Probations. - Any two suspensions during the program. - Failure to demonstrate didactic progress as described in the Academic Performance Standards found elsewhere in this catalog. - The known use, distribution, possession or conviction arising from illegal drugs or controlled substances. - Intoxication or consumption of alcohol during scheduled hours. - If a student is unable to function in the clinic or the didactic portion of the program, he/she will be asked to consult with employee health.
 (An alcohol or drug screen may then be required.
 If a drug screen is required, the Medical Advisor of the program will order it).
 Refusal to comply will be evidence of guilt and grounds for dismissal.